James Graham Goodenough: Naval career

 He died of tetanus aboard HMS Pearl off the coast of Australia, resulting from wounds inflicted from poisoned arrows in an attack by natives of the Santa Cruz Islands.
 He is buried in St Thomas's Church in North Sydney.
-Some sources state his burial location at St Leonards Cemetery in north Sydney.
+Some sources state his burial location at St Leonard’s Cemetery in north Sydney.

 Memorials

 A stained glass window, Adoration of the Lamb, in St Thomas's Church in North Sydney, is dedicated in his memory and a bust, sculptured by Count Gleichen, was placed in the Painted Hall of Greenwich Hospital.
 A memorial was also constructed in North Sydney (St Thomas's Church?).